Skip to content

 • Unpredictable alterations in sleep architecture

-• Potential suppression of natural endogenous peptide production
+• Potential suppression of endogenous peptide production

 • Uncharacterized long-term neurological effects